threecuptea/spark_tutorial_2/README.md

                  <value>ubuntu:19888</value>
                </property>

            to mapred-site.xml and start job-history server.

            Also add
               <property>
                  <name>yarn.log.server.url</name>
                  <value>http://ubuntu:19888/jobhistory/logs</value>
                </property>
            to yarn-site.xml so that resource-manager web site can re-direct to job-history web site when we click the application link after the application finish running.

-        9. The above is application log which is general to Hadoop.
-There is event log which records Spark job/stage/task, storage and executor metrics and job DAG (Directed acyclic) which is specific to Spark.
+        9. The above is application log which is general to any Hadoop application.
+There is event log which records Spark job/stage/task, storage, executor metrics and job DAG (Directed acyclic graph) which is specific to Spark.
            We have to configure Spark history-server to specify the location of event log files by adding ex.
+             SPARK_HISTORY_OPTS="-Dspark.history.fs.logDirectory='hdfs://ubuntu:9000/var/log/spark'"
-             SPARK_HISTORY_OPTS="-Dspark.history.fs.logDirectory='hdfs://ubuntu:9000/var/log/spark'" to spark-env.sh.
+           to spark-env.sh.
 Then start Spark history-server.

            On the other side, applications submited must add --conf spark.eventLog.enabled=true --conf spark.eventLog.dir=hdfs://ubuntu:9000/var/log/spark
-             to enable recording event and log the the location expected by Spark history server
+           to enable recording event and log tthem to he the location expected by Spark history server

            There will be stdout and stderr links for each executor under Executor tab of Spark application in Spark history server site (default to port 18080).
-In the case of deploy-mode: cluster,  there would be stdout and stderr on the driver row since stdout and stderr will in cluster (instead of console in the case of client deploy-mode).
-Those links would be re-directed to Hadoop job-history server to retrieve application logs.
+In the case of deploy-mode: cluster,  there would be stdout and stderr on the driver row since stdout and stderr will be in cluster (contrast to console in the case of client deploy-mode).
+Those links would be re-directed to Hadoop job-history server to retrieve the application log.

         10. Normally, Spark would even out workloads among executors.
-When Spark run in yarn-cluster and it would use one executor to run driver tasks.
-Therefore, you might see one executor having more tasks. than others.
+When Spark run in yarn-cluster and it would use one core of one executor to run the driver tasks.
+Therefore, you might see one executor having more tasks than others.
 In the case of MovieLensALS, job ran in cluster mode performs better than the job ran in client mode.
 It is possibly due to MovieLensALS having a lot of println and show .
             In the case of client mode, they have to output to console.

-        11. Spark job boundadry is actions like count, show and collect.
+        11. Spark jobs are broken by actions like count, show and collect.
 Ex, the job 0 and 1 are println(s"Rating Snapshot= ${mrDS.count}, ${prDS.count}")

+            and Spark stages might be broken down by transformations requiring shuffle, like map or flatMap
-             and one kind of Spark stage boundadry is any 'transform' requiring shuffle.
-That's 'map' val mrDS = spark.read.textFile(mrFile).map(parseRating).cache()
+            val mrDS = spark.read.textFile(mrFile).map(parseRating).cache()
-             in the job 0.
+            the map transformation in the job 0 is an example.
 The stage prior to the boundary will will do shuffle write and the stage following the boundary will do shuffle read.

             and tasks are brokn down by number of partitions.

-        12. After analyzing DAG, I found out I did not cache trainDS (I cached trainPlusDS instead).
-Therefore, Spark always go back to val mrDS = spark.read.textFile(mrFile).map(parseRating).cache() then repeat split one more time to get trainDS to calculate baselineRmse.
-             Cache trainDS and broadcast baselineRmse.

-             I also found setting checkpoint will increase number of jobs too.
+        12. After analyzing DAG,
+            I know roughly the corresponding line of codes with Spark job.
+The best way to cut down time is to reduce loops of param grid and reduce max_iter of ALS param.
+Unfortunately, that would reduce the quality of recommendation.
+I improve performance a little by broadcasting movieDS and baselineRmse.

+        13. Spark would create a zip with all jar files under $SPARK_HOME/jars folder and upload to each node in the cluster if neither spark.yarn.jars nor spark.yarn.archive is set.
+Therefore, I created a spark-jars.zip and put in hdfs /var/lib/hadoop-fandev folder.

-        13. Here is my command
+        14. Here is my command
-             $SPARK_HOME/bin/spark-submit --master yarn --deploy-mode cluster -executor-cores 4 \
+             $SPARK_HOME/bin/spark-submit --master yarn --deploy-mode cluster --executor-cores 4 \
-             --conf spark.sql.shuffle.partitions=8 --conf spark.executor.extraJavaOptions='-XX:ThreadStackSize=2048'
+             --conf spark.sql.shuffle.partitions=8 --conf spark.executor.extraJavaOptions='-XX:ThreadStackSize=2048' \
              --conf spark.eventLog.enabled=true --conf spark.eventLog.dir=hdfs://ubuntu:9000/var/log/spark \
+             --conf spark.yarn.archive=hdfs://ubuntu:9000/var/lib/hadoop-fandev/spark-jars.zip \
              --class org.freemind.spark.sql.MovieLensALS target/scala-2.11/spark_tutorial_2_2.11-1.0.jar \
              input_movielen/ratings.dat.gz input_movielen/personalRatings.txt input_movielen/movies.dat